anurag1299/Portfolio/content/about.md

 Hello!
 I'm Anurag, a computer science engineer based in Maharashtra, INDIA.

-I enjoy developing ideas that live on internet, whether that be a game, website, application or anything related.
-My goal is to develope products that provide performant,responsive experience.
+I enjoy developing ideas that live on the internet, whether that be a game, website, application or anything related.
+My goal is to develop products that provide performant,responsive experience.

 I am currently pursuing my degree from [SGGSIE&T](https://sggs.ac.in), I am also one of the founder of team [Errorist](https://www.instagram.com/_errorists_/) where we make,break,evolve and create intresting projects on a daily basis.